281494498/281494498.github.com/index.md

 while fancy box is suitable for image gallery because it could use mouse wheel to wheel over the pictures.(min 23kb)
 Here we may use [leanModal](http://leanmodal.finelysliced.com.au/) totally instead of lightbox, coz it is only 1kb :)

+###JavaScript understanding
+####Funtion overloading
+for(var prop in obj){
+	obj[prop] = i //set the key value property pari for "prop: i" }

+Check if a argument is offered by
+If(parameter === undefined)

+arguments used for present all the input variable of a function.

+It is a array, which is using by arguments[i]

+####hasOwnProperty()

+Which could be used for check the property in the object, but not the prototyped property.

+###The difference between setInterval() and setTimeout() is large.
+Should remember to use these two method to make asynchronous loading and heavy processing.